Klerykal fiction

 Klerykal fiction (rarely, klerykal fantasy and science fiction, anti-klerykal fantasy and science fiction, (Note: Fantastyka klerykalna, fantastyka antyklerykalna.
 Note that Polish term "fantastyka", sometimes translated to English as fantastika, encompasses both fantasy and science fiction, and arguably other speculative fiction genres.) also translated to English as clerical fiction (Note: In English, however, clerical fiction can also refer to broader concept of fiction about priests (clergy).)) is a term for a subgenre of Polish speculative fiction and broader religious fiction that addresses Christian themes.
 The term was coined in the early 1990s.
-According to some definitions (Adam Mazurkiewicz, Marek Oramus), this genre is usually critical of religion (especially organized church structures), while others (Natalia Budzyńska) include stories that are neutral or even positively disposed towards religion within this genre.
+According to some scholars (Adam Mazurkiewicz, Marek Oramus), this genre is usually critical of religion (especially organized church structures), while others (Natalia Budzyńska) interpret it more broadly, applying the term to stories that are neutral or even positively disposed towards religion within.

 Formative works contributing to the emergence of the genre include Jacek Dukaj's short story The Golden Galley (1990) and Rafał Ziemkiewicz's Jawnogrzesznica (The Public Sinner, 1991).
 One of the most prominent representatives of the genre is Marek Huberath.